 IHE Document Sharing profiles are content neutral, meaning that any type of information without regard to content and representation is supported.
 A document is any collection of bytes, including proprietary and textual formats.
 It is expected that a deployment of Document Sharing will restrict the format and content of documents exchanged to those agreed to by the partners in the exchange, as stated in Section X.4.2.2.
 While the format and content of a document is not restrictively defined, it is expected to be a coherent set of healthcare data that includes enough context to be useful to a practitioner.
 A document should have the characteristics as described in Section X.4.2.3 namely, persistence, wholeness, stewardship, context and potential for authentication.

-IHE Document Sharing profiles assume that a patient identity is associated with every document shared (See section X.4.2.4).
+IHE Document Sharing profiles assume that a patient identity is associated with every document shared (See Section X.4.2.4).

-The most common document content standard that is profiled by IHE is HL7 Clinical Document Architecture (CDA), and an emerging HL7 FHIR Document.
+The most common document content standards that are profiled by IHEare HL7 Clinical Document Architecture (CDA), and an emerging HL7 FHIR Document.
 These standard formats support the coding of the clinical content which allows for use of the content both for display purposes as well as machine processing.
 Although IHE encourages the use of CDA or FHIR as the document content type of choice, it does not restrict the content of a document in any way.
 Many times, a document will be encoded in PDF or simple text (e.g., U.S. Department of Veterans Affairs “Blue Button” program).
 Images and manifest documents may also be exchanged using the same infrastructure.
 By defining a document so liberally, IHE enables a common health record sharing infrastructure that is flexible enough to handle the content types agreed to by the partners in the exchange.

-IHE and other organizations have integration profiles which define document content for specific, commonly occurring cases.
-For example, the IHE Laboratory domain has defined an XD-Lab content profile to support sharing laboratory reports.
+IHE and other organizations have profiles which define document content for specific, commonly occurring cases.
+For example, the IHE Laboratory domain has defined an XD-LAB content profile to support sharing laboratory reports.
 Likewise, the IHE Patient Care Coordination (PCC) domain has defined various content profiles including a Medical Summary (XDS-MS) content profile and an Emergency Department Referral (EDR) content profile.
 XDS-MS supports a patient’s transfer of care from one care setting to another, and EDR supports the situation where a physician determines that a patient should proceed directly to an emergency department for care.
-In each of these cases it is useful for IHE to profile (define) both the transport and the content of the documents so that true interoperability can more easily be achieved throughout the healthcare continuum.
+In each of these cases, it is useful for IHE to profile (define) both the transport and the content of the documents so that true interoperability can more easily be achieved throughout the healthcare continuum.

-The IHE Content Profiles utilize two abstract actors “Content Creator” and “Content Consumer”, utilizing an abstraction of “Share Content”; where “Share Content” can be any of the Document Sharing infrastructures including MHD-HIE, XDS, XDR, XCA, etc:
+The IHE Content Profiles utilize two abstract actors “Content Creator” and “Content Consumer”, utilizing an abstraction of “Share Content”; where “Share Content” can be any of the Document Sharing infrastructures including MHDS, XDS, XDR, XCA, etc:

 Figure X.4.2.5-1: <Document Content Profile Acronym> Actor Diagram